-Delegates will be expected to provide their own PPE.
-Including Helmet, Hearing, leg, eye protection and gloves.
-Boots or steel toe capped boots.
+Delegates will be expected to provide their own PPE including hearing, leg and eye protection, helmet and gloves.
+Safety Boots or steel toe-capped boots.

 Certification & Validation

-Candidates successfully completing this course will receive one of the following certifications:
+Candidates successfully completing this course will receive one of the following:

 Kentra training have a dedicated News page to keep you up to date with information from the industry and training news.
 Here’s a link to our article regarding Abrasive Wheels regulations which you may find interesting.

 In addition to our on-site training Kentra are in the unique position to be able to offer on-line courses our Abrasive Wheels Awareness course is the ideal starting point for new trainees or additional evidence for experienced workers.
 Full details are available on our on-line website www.kentraonline.com